Spinlet

 Spinlet has been appointed by the International Federation of the Phonographic Industry (IFPI) as Nigeria’s first ever manager for ISRCs – the International Standard Recording Code, an essential digital monitoring and revenue tracking tool.
 In 2014, Spinlet acquired a Nigerian Communications Commission license that will allow it to sell value added services such as caller ring back tunes and short message services in collaboration with Telcos as a means of providing more avenues for content creators/owners to get paid for their content.

 History

 Spinlet was originally a music player developed in 2006 by two Finnish brothers, Sami Leino and Ville Leino.
-In 2011, the app was acquired by a group of Nigerian investors represented by Verod Capital Management led by Eric Idiahi, who became the first CEO of Spinlet. diahi was succeeded by Neil Schwartzman who was in office from January 2013 to February 2014.
-Nkiru Balonwu (previously General Counsel and Chief Operating Officer) took over as CEO, and began a process to strategically position the business for growth, as well as reposition the brand for better consumer engagement setting a unique identity as the one-stop global shop for afro-centric digital music content.
-Under her leadership, the business relaunched a Spinlet Web Platform in September 2015, providing over 1.5 million tracks to music loving fans on the easy-to-use website; later that year the business also introduced the Spinlet Inspire - a unique feature presents users with only inspirational digital music content at any time by just toggling a button on the website.
-She resigned as CEO at the end of June, 2016, and John Ajah became the CEO on October 31, 2016.
+In 2011, the app was acquired by a group of Nigerian investors represented by Verod Capital Management led by Eric Idiahi, who became the first CEO of Spinlet.
+Idiahi was succeeded by Neil Schwartzman who was in office from January 2013 to February 2014.
+Nkiru Balonwu (previously General Counsel and Chief Operating Officer) took over as CEO.
+The business relaunched a Spinlet Web Platform in September 2015, providing over 1.5 million tracks; later that year the business also introduced the Spinlet Inspire.
+Balonwu resigned as CEO at the end of June 2016, and John Ajah became the CEO on October 31, 2016.